 Water thoroughly, then let the soil dry between watering.
 Poinsettias are forgiving.
 If they begin to dry out, water them and they bounce right back.
 If the leaves turn lighter green, give more sunshine, and……they bounce right back.

 Also, you can grow them in a flowerpot on your balcony or deck.
 Then, as cool weather sets in, bring the plant and flowerpot indoors.
-Check the plant and sol for bugs before bringing them inside.
+Check the plant and soil for bugs before bringing them inside.

 Bring the plant indoors before the first frost.
 Poinsettias cannot withstand frost.
 Check carefully to be sure you did not bring in any “critters” with your plant.